brice-t/CSSprepro/README.md

 * always : pre-process CSS file on all requests
 * onchange : pre-process CSS file only if it has changed
 * once : pre-process CSS file once and never compile it again (until compiled file is removed)

+Note that for each sub-plugin, you can override this configuration.
+E.g. for "phpsass" sub-plugin you can set :

+    [jResponseHtml]
+    ;...
+    ; always|onchange|once
+    CSSprepro_phpsass_compile=always